What is Sustainable Living?

 15 Easy Ways to Practice Sustainable Living

 Want to start practicing sustainable living?
 It is easier than you think.
-Here are 15 easy suggestions to get you started.
+Although there are various ways to live and practice sustainable living, here are 15 quick and easy suggestions to live a sustainable life.

 1. Become a member of a community garden: It isn’t just about growing your own food, being a member of a community garden helps to promote sustainable living in your area.
 Gardens create green spaces and the garden waste can be mulched and returned to support healthy soil.
 Green spaces aren’t just important for your state of mind; in urban areas they can play an important role in offsetting carbon emissions.

 2. Practice minimalism: Minimalism doesn’t mean living without anything, it means that you are making sure that everything you own and use is put to its maximum purpose.
 This means waste materials as well.
 With a minimalist lifestyle, you will recycle more, and be more mindful of the items you support being produced so that sustainability is emphasized.